Thermodynamic and transport properties of hot asymmetric nuclear matter within a chiral SU(3) model: Summary

 \section{Summary}

 To summarize, we have studied the thermodynamic properties and transport coefficients of the shear viscosity and thermal conductivity in hot asymmetric nuclear matter using a chiral SU(3) model.
 The masses and chemical potentials of the nucleons are modified in the medium due to their interactions with the mean scalar and vector fields within the model.
 The transport coefficients are obtained from solution of the Boltzmann equation using the first order departure from the local equilibrium distribution function.
 These are calculated within the relaxation time approximation.
 The transport coefficients depend on the effective masses of the nucleons and the mean fields in the hot asymmetric nuclear medium, calculated within the chiral SU(3) model.
 The temperature and density dependent relaxation times of the nucleons are calculated from their mean free paths divided by the mean velocities of these particles in the thermal medium.
-There is observed to be difference in the relaxation times for the proton and neutron in the asymmetric matter arising from their equilibrium distribution functions, which are different due to the difference in their in-medium masses and effective chemical potentials.
+There is observed to be a difference in the relaxation times for the proton and neutron in the asymmetric matter arising from their equilibrium distribution functions, which are different due to the difference in their in-medium masses and effective chemical potentials.
 For a given temperature, the shear viscosity coefficient to entropy density ratio, $\eta/s$ is observed to drop with increase in density.
 The shear viscosity, $\eta$, calculated within the chiral SU(3) model is observed to be smaller than the values calculated for the free nucleon gas, whereas, the thermal conductivity, $\kappa$ is observed to be appreciably larger as compared to the free nucleon gas.
-The effects of isospin asymmetry is observed to lead to higher values of the coefficient of shear viscosity to entropy density ratio ($\eta/s$) and the coefficient of thermal conductivity.
-The modifications of $\eta$ due to isospin effects are observed to be marginal, whereas, the effect of the isospin asymmetry of the medium on the coefficient of thermal condictivity is observed to lead to appreciably larger values as compared to isospin symmetric nuclear matter.
-The study can be of relevance to the experimental observables, e.g., the collective flow, and hadron spectra in CBM experiment at FAIR at the future facilty of GSI.
+The effect of isospin asymmetry is observed to lead to higher values of the coefficient of shear viscosity to entropy density ratio ($\eta/s$) and the coefficient of thermal conductivity.
+The modifications of $\eta$ due to isospin effects are observed to be marginal, whereas, the effect of the isospin asymmetry of the medium on the coefficient of thermal conductivity is observed to lead to appreciably larger values as compared to isospin symmetric nuclear matter for higher values of the temperature.
+For T=150 MeV, the coefficient of thermal conductivity is observed to drop with increase in density, contrary to the rise observed for the lower values of temperature, T=50 and 100 MeV.
+The present study can be of relevance to the experimental observables, e.g., the collective flow, and hadron spectra in CBM experiment at FAIR at the future facility of GSI.